25 Brexit need-to-knows

 Pets would continue to be able to travel from the UK to the EU, but the requirements for documents and health checks would differ depending on what category of third country the UK becomes on the day we leave the EU.

-Those wishing to travel to the EU on 30 March 2019, for example, should discuss requirements with their vet as soon as possible and before the end of November 2018 at the latest.
-See the Gov.uk website for more info.
+Unfortunately that means those wishing to travel to the EU on 30 March 2019, for example, may now have left it too late.
+See Gov.uk for more info.

 Most household pets aside from cats, dogs and ferrets aren't covered under one harmonised rule.
 So as is the case now, if you want to take one abroad, you'll have to comply with the national rules of the EU country you're going to.